DM and MM's Germany 2007 Diary

 18:10 Room 302, Cafe-Hotel Köppel, Bingen

-Rhine view The sky cleared not long after we left Cologne on the train this morning, and our trip along the Rhine was sunny most of the way.
+The sky cleared not long after we left Cologne on the train this morning, and our trip along the Rhine was sunny most of the way.
 We arrived in Bingen at about 13:00, and the first order of business was finding our last hotel for the trip.
 We walked a few hundred metres from the Hauptbahnhof, across a bridge over the Nahe River to the town centre, then sought the best-sounding of the two Lonely Planet recommendations: the Cafe-Hotel Köppel.
-After a scenic routed detour caused by missing a non-obvious turn, we located the cafe.
+After a scenic route detour caused by missing a non-obvious turn, we located the cafe.
 (We needed to keep up our score of getting lost on the way to hotels.)
 The hotel entrance was down a side lane and the reception was closed and dark, but a bell at the door soon summoned a cheerful lady who checked us in for two nights.
 Our room is much larger and nicer than in Cologne, and costs about half as much.
 We are on the top floor overlooking the pedestrian mall running east-west through the heart of the town.
 No view of the Rhine, but we can live with that.

-After a few minutes to settle in and catch our breaths after the hot walk from the station, we went down to the cafe attached to the hotel for a cappuccino for Michele and an iced chocolate for me, only this time the waitress interpreted my "eis schokolade, bitter" as "heiss schokolade", and I got a hot chocolate instead.
+After a few minutes to settle in and catch our breaths after the hot walk from the station, we went down to the cafe attached to the hotel for a cappuccino for Michelle and an iced chocolate for me, only this time the waitress interpreted my "eis schokolade, bitter" as "heiss schokolade", and I got a hot chocolate instead.
 I couldn't be bothered changing it, so drank the hot choc, which was very good and relaxing, sitting here in this tiny, not overtly touristy town on the Rhine.

-After refreshments, we walked through the small shopping district, then turned down a side street to head down to the river and a lookout point at the confluence of the Rhine and Nahe, which afforded a good view of the river valley and the opposite bank with its steep terraces of grapes, a ruined castle not far downstream (Burg Ehrenfels), and the Mausturm tower sitting prettily on a small island in the river.
+After refreshments, we walked through the small shopping district, then turned down a side street to head down to the river and a lookout point at the confluence of the Rhine and Nahe, which afforded a good view of the river valley and the opposite bank with its steep terraces of grapes, a ruined castle not far downstream (Burg Ehrenfels), and the Mäuseturm tower sitting prettily on a small island in the river.

 21:43